konstellation-io/kai-sdk/go-sdk/README.md

 ## Run Tests

-Execute the test running in the root folder:
+Execute the tests running in the root folder:

 ``` sh
 make gotest